ennc0d3/ennc0d3.github.io/_posts/2023-01-01-What-the-hell-is-k8s-operators.md

 hidden assumption which turns out to be long debug sessions and endless reading of documentation.

-Now i think of automation, why not use something configuration or provisioning tool to handle those sort of things, Ansible, Chef, etc.
+Now i think of automation, why not use some configuration or provisioning tool to handle those sort of things,like Ansible, Chef, etc.

-## And oh maybe *Operators* can be the ones
+## And oh may be *Operators* could be the thing
-Re-Reading the Kubernetes Operators documentation made me realize that it -solves- addresses some of the shortcomings of Helm, automation tools etc, by usign the K8s core concepts, Controller & Reconciler (the control-loop).
+Re-Reading the Kubernetes Operators documentation made me realize that it ~~solves~~ addresses some of the shortcomings of Helm, automation tools, by using the K8s core concepts, Controller & Reconciler (the control-loop).

 So, if we can code the adminstration logic using the Kubernetes concepts we